 In our Food Styling 101 series, Lisa Bolton offers up food styling tips for conveying the stories you want your food to tell.
 Her advice will help you create food photography that entices readers to make your recipes and read your articles.
-Today List offers up tips for food styling a picnic - everything from the picnic setting to the food and props.
+Today Lisa offers up tips for food styling a picnic - everything from the picnic setting to the food and props.

 Well hello there, summer!
 School's out and vacations are being planned.
 For us, that means if a meal isn't on a patio, it's on a beach, in a grassy park or at an outdoor table.
 It's picnic season!